 Securing IoT Project Success Over a Perfect System

-The organizational hurdle of building a remote monitoring system is already quite high.
+The organizational hurdle of building a remote equipment monitoring system is already quite high.
 Expanding a scope of work so ambitiously can put the success of a project at risk.

 We spoke with the company and were able to get everyone on the same page.
 We determined that initial project success was a far higher priority than having the perfect system.
 We then shared with them how external sensors might be implemented in the future and agreed to revisit adding them after the pilot.